jasonlau/jQuery-Screw/README.txt

 Description: Repeats screw each time the trigger point is reached.
 This is for effects like continuous scrolling pages where data is appended to the bottom of the page as the user scrolls.

 Name: screw-image
 Description: Use the rel attribute to hold a image URL.
-The image will be loaded into the object with this class.
-You do not need to use the class 'screw' with this class.
+The image will be preloaded and loaded into the object with this class.
+You do not need to use any other classes with this class.

+Name: screw-remove
+Description: Objects with this class are hidden when they are scrolled beyond the top or right of the viewport.

 ---------------------------------------------------------------------
 Usage